Usage

 Preparing disk

-Disk must be formatted to be exposed to Kubernetes.
-We recommend formatting using XFS without partition (proceed with caution, you will loose all existing data on the device):
+Before a disk can be exposed to Kubernetes, it must be formatted with a supported filesystem.
+The disk may already be formatted, or you can format it manually to the desired filesystem.
+We recommend formatting the disk with XFS without a partition (proceed with caution, you will lose all existing data on the device):

 mkfs.xfs /dev/sdx